 Misty has played recreationally, mostly, but she did make waves when she played in a professional APV tournament in 2015.
 She played at the Kingston Seattle Open in August of 2015.
 However, she was just playing to help her friend Brittany Hochevar who needed someone to fill in as her doubles partner.
 They were seeded at number 11 but ended up coming in third after losing to Summer Ross and Lane Carico in the semi-finals.

 Why did Misty May-Treanor and Kerri Walsh Jennings work together so well?

-Of course it can be tough to boil it down to one thing, but the two trusted each other and that helped them stay in sync while on the court.
-Although they had different styles on the court, this helped compliment each other during play.
+Of course, it can be tough to boil it down to one thing, but the two trusted each other, and that helped them stay in sync while on the court.
+Although they had different styles on the court, this helped complement each other during play.
 The two were also both very motivated to succeed and loved the sport very much.
 Of course, it helped that the two are some of the most successful beach volleyball players of all time.

 What does Misty May-Treanor coach now?

 After retirement, Misty May-Treanor went on to become the head coach at Long Beach City College.
-She coached both indoor and beach volleyball for the players.
-She enjoys coaching here since she grew up and wants to help the next generation in her community.
+She coaches both indoor and beach volleyball.
+She has enjoyed coaching there since she grew up nearby and wants to help the next generation in her community.
 Additionally, Misty has enjoyed getting back into the bigger team environment of indoor volleyball.
-She also likes coaching at a two year community college level where she can sometimes see her players move on to four year college programs.
+She also likes coaching at a two-year community college level, where she can sometimes see her players move on to four-year college programs.